 - Place each ball of dough on a piece of parchment paper.
 Use a little flour if necessary to roll out, stretch with your hands and shape your pizza.
 Let the dough rest for a minute and then continue rolling or stretching dough to your desired thickness.

-- Top with your favorite pizza toppings and bake.
+- Top with pizza sauce (recipe below), mozzarella cheese, favorite pizza toppings and bake.
 Large pizzas should bake in 8-10 minutes.
 Mini pizzas will take around 5-6 minutes.
 Enjoy!